asaaki/elixir-docker-image-packager/README.md

 In general it will be a libc (here it's from [musl](http://www.musl-libc.org/), which is also a much smaller variant than the more common _glibc_) and some other quite essential libraries (at least _libcrypto_ and _libz_).

-After this it finally gathers all the files (your app, libraries/dependencies and busybox) and bundles everything into a beautiful wrapped tarball (_rootfs.tar.gz_) for the final step.
+After this it finally gathers all the files (your release, libraries/dependencies and busybox) and bundles everything into a beautifully wrapped tarball (_rootfs.tar.gz_) for the final step.

 ### Step 4: Create release image